Great Ocean Road Trip • Freedom Destinations

 Robe

-Portland founded a year earlier then Port Fairy, in 1834, this busy deep-water port is the oldest permanent settlement in Victoria.
-To the southwest are the spectacular seascapes of Cape Nelson and the blowholes and petrified forest of Cape Bridgewater.
+Follow the coast to Portland today, a busy deep-water port that is the oldest permanent settlement in Victoria.
+To the southwest are the spectacular seascapes of Cape Nelson and the blowholes and petrified forest of Cape Bridgwater.

 Day 4